Chapter 25 Substitutes

 The chief evil of substitutes is prolonging the real problem, brainwashing.
 Do you need a substitute for the flu when it’s over?
 Of course you don’t.
 By saying you need a substitute for porn, what you’re really saying that you’re making a sacrifice.
 The depression associated with the willpower method is caused by the fact that the user believes they’re making a sacrifice.
 All you’ll be doing is substituting one problem for another.
 There’s no pleasure in stuffing yourself with food, cigarettes or alcohol.
 You’ll just get fat, miserable and in no time at all you’ll be back on the drug.

-Casual users find it difficult to dismiss the belief they’re being deprived of their little reward, like those who aren’t allowed to go online during a period of time during travel, family event, etc. Some say, “I wouldn’t know how to unwind if it wasn’t for porn.”
+Casual users find it difficult to dismiss the belief they’re being deprived of their little reward, like those who aren’t allowed to go online during a period of time during travel, a family event, etc. Some say, “I wouldn’t know how to unwind if it wasn’t for porn.”
 That proves the point, often the break is taken not because the user needs or even wants it, but because the addict – which is what they are – desperately needs to scratch the itch.

 Remember, the porn sessions were never genuine rewards.
 They were equivalent to wearing tight shoes in order to get the pleasure of taking them off.
 So if you feel that you must have a little reward, let that be your substitute; while you’re working wear shoes or underwear a size too small, and don’t allow yourself to remove them until you have your break, then experience the wonderful moment of relaxation and satisfaction when they’re removed.
 Perhaps you feel that would be rather stupid.
 You’re absolutely right.
-It can be difficult visualise while still in the trap, but that’s what users do.
-It’s also hard to visualise that soon you won’t need that little ‘reward’ and that you’ll soon regarding friends who are still in the trap with genuine pity and wonder why they cannot see the point.
+It can be difficult to visualise whilst still in the trap, but that’s what users do.
+It’s also hard to visualise that soon you won’t need that little ‘reward’ and that you’ll soon regard friends who are still in the trap with genuine pity and wonder why they cannot see the point.

-However, if you continue kidding yourself that the online harem visit was a genuine reward, or that you need a substitute you’ll feel deprived and miserable.
+However, if you continue kidding yourself that the online harem visit was a genuine reward, or that you need a substitute, you’ll feel deprived and miserable.
 The chances are that you’ll end up falling into the disgusting trap again.
 If you need a genuine break as housewives, teachers, doctors, and other workers do, you’ll soon be enjoying that break even more because you won’t have to addict yourself.
 Remember that you don’t need a substitute.
 The pangs are a craving for dopamine and will soon be gone.
 Let that be your prop for the next few days and enjoy ridding your body and mind of slavery and dependence.